Desonide (On the skin)

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.

-- Do not apply the gel/jelly on your child's underarm, groin, or diaper areas.
+- Gel: Do not apply on your child's underarm, groin, or diaper areas.

 - Wash your hands with soap and water before and after you use this medicine.